 But recently, anticipating a milestone birthday (the big 4-0) and knowing that our not-a-baby-anymore daughter would be fine for two weeks with grandma, we decided to take that trip we had to skip before.

-Honeymoon in Corfu
+Taking a Honeymoon in Corfu

 Greece had been top-of-list for us when we envisioned a honeymoon way back in 2011.
 We fantasized about the beaches, the stark white cliff-side island dwellings and the wild herb laden delicacies.

 We had some time in late October to escape to the Greece of our dreams.
-But what quickly became clear is that many of those little tiny islands basically shut down for months at a time.
+But what quickly became clear is that many of those little tiny Greek islands basically shut down for months at a time.

 Our off-season October dates would mean that the romantic hotels and bustling seaside tavernas we were anxious to experience would not be in the cards for us.

 And then we discovered Corfu.
 Being the second largest of the Northwestern Ionian Islands, Corfu is active all year round.
 Businesses run here, residents live and work here, schools and a university exist year-round.
 Everything added up to planning our honeymoon in Corfu.

 Visiting Corfu in the Off-Season